EngMoheb/Capstone-SQL-Excel-PowerBI/README.md

-<h1 align="center">US Wildfires (1992–2015)</h1>
+<h1 align="center">US Wildfires Analysis (1992–2015)</h1>

-# US Wildfires Analysis (1992–2015)
-## From Raw Data to Insights: A Data Analytics Journey

 ---

-## 🔥 The Story Behind the Data
+##  The Story Behind the Data

 Every year, wildfires consume millions of acres across the United States, threatening lives, property, and ecosystems.
 But behind each flame is a data point—a record that tells us when it started, what caused it, how big it grew, and who responded.
-This project analyzes **1.88 million geo-referenced wildfire records** spanning 24 years (1992–2015), representing over **140 million acres burned**.
+This project analyzes **1.88 million geo-referenced wildfire records** spanning 24 years (1992–2015), representing over **Over 140 million acres of land were destroyed by wildfires**.

 **Dataset Source**: [1.88 Million US Wildfires - Kaggle](https://www.kaggle.com/datasets/rtatman/188-million-us-wildfires)